 Python is an interactive programming language.
 Thanks to the fact that Python uses an interpreter to be executed, this language can take on very different aspects depending on the context in which it is used.
-In fact, you can write code made of a lot of lines, similar to what you might do in languages like C++ or Java, and then launch the program, or you can enter the command line at once and execute it, immediately getting the results of the command.
+In fact, you can write long lines of code, similar to what you might do in languages like C++ or Java, and then launch the program, or you can enter the command line at once and execute a command, immediately getting the results.
 Then, depending on the results, you can decide what command to run next.
 This highly interactive way to execute code makes the Python computing environment similar to MATLAB.
 This feature of Python is one reason it's popular with the scientific community.

 Python is a programming language that can be interfaced.
 In fact, this programming language can be interfaced with code written in other programming languages such as C/C++ and FORTRAN.
 Even this was a winning choice.
 In fact, thanks to this aspect, Python can compensate for what is perhaps its only weak point, the speed of execution.
 The nature of Python, as a highly dynamic programming language, can sometimes lead to execution of programs up to 100 times slower than the corresponding static programs compiled with other languages.
-Thus the solution to this kind of performance problem is to interface Python to the compiled code of other languages by using it as if it were its own.
+The solution to this kind of performance problem is to interface Python to the compiled code of other languages by using it as if it were its own.